venicegeo/pz-docs/documents/devguide/index.md

 `DELETE`
 returns `200` with a response payload whose `data` field is set to `{}`

-# URLs
+### URLs

 Use `lowerCamelCase` in URLs and query parameters if needed to match the JSON field names.
 For example:

     GET /eventType?sortBy=eventTypeId   // YES!
     GET /eventtype?sortby=eventtypeid   // NO!

-# Common Endpoints
+#### Common Endpoints

 `GET /`
-requests a "health check" for the service.
+This endpoint requests a "health check" for the service.
 The returned status code is `200` with a response payload containing a short, friendly text string.

 `GET /admin/stats`
-requests the current metrics for the service.
+This endpoint requests the current metrics for the service.
 The returned payload will contain an object with the metric data.
 Such data might include things like the time the service started, how many requests it has served, etc.

-# Support
+## Support

 The Piazza team welcomes your questions and suggestions.
-Please contact us at <venice@radiantblue.com>.
+Please contact us at <a id="contact_email"></a>.

-# Legal
+## Legal

 Source code for Piazza is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 Documentation, videos,